tkometani0512/OV7670-Nexys-A7-100T-Final-Project/README.md

 ### User Controls (New inputs added after camera proven working)

 **SW1 - Color Invert Filter**
-When SW0 is slid up, all 12 bits of every pixel read from the frame buffer are XORed with 1, producing a color negative effect in real time.
-XORing with 0 leaves bits unchanged and XORing with 1 flips them, so the single switch bit is replicated 12 times to form the XOR mask.
+When SW1 is slid up, all 12 bits of every pixel read from the frame buffer are XORed with 1, producing a color negative effect in real time.
+XORing with 0 leaves bits unchanged and XORing with 1 flips them, so the single switch bit is replicated 12 times to form the XOR filter.
 The filter applies with zero clock cycle latency as a concurrent signal assignment and works correctly on both live and frozen frames.

 **SW0 - Freeze Frame**
-When SW1 is slid up, the PCLK signal fed to both the capture module and the frame buffer write port is gated to zero.
+When SW0 is slid up, the PCLK signal fed to both the capture module and the frame buffer write port is gated to zero.
 With no clock edges the capture module cannot increment addresses or assert write enables, so the frame buffer holds its last written frame indefinitely.
 The VGA read port continues running normally, displaying the frozen frame.
-Slide SW1 down to resume live feed.
+Slide SW0 down to resume live feed.

 ---